What is the name of the city or town that you are reporting on?

 My son was born with a water birth at 10 o'clock waterbirth in the morning and I checked myself the same day out of the hospital.
 The midwife was fabulous but I was not too impressed with the hospital service.

-Expat Health Insurance in South Africa
+International Health Insurance in South Africa

 How did you choose your doctor, midwife or other type of medical professional?